INXS: 2005–2011: J.D. Fortune era

 On 30 November 2009, Andrew Farriss, Jon Farriss, and Kirk Pengilly performed an acoustic version of "Don't Change" with the Qantas Choir at the Pride of Australia Awards.
 On 8 December 2009, INXS announced they would be embarking on a world tour commencing with a performance in Vancouver for the 2010 Olympic Winter Games.
 The band announced on 11 February 2010 that J.D.
-Fortune would be vocalist for the performance at the 2010 Winter Olympics, but that it would be a one-off performance; the band added that a vocalist for the subsequent world tour had yet to be announced.
+Fortune would be vocalist for the performance at the 2010 Winter Olympics, but that it would be a one-off performance; they added that a vocalist for the upcoming world tour had yet to be announced.
 The band performed at the Vancouver 2010 Winter Olympics on 24 February 2010 with guest singers J.D.
 Fortune and Argentine singer Deborah de Corral.

-On 22 April 2010, INXS announced that Fortune would again front the band for a performance on 10 July 2010 at Townsville, QLD, Australia, and then again on 16 July 2010 in Broome, WA, Australia During a radio interview with Kirk Pengilly and J.D.
+On 22 April 2010, INXS announced that Fortune would again front the band for a performance on 10 July 2010 at Townsville, Queensland and also on 16 July 2010 in Broome, Western Australia.
+During a radio interview with Kirk Pengilly and J.D.
 Fortune in July 2010 just before the Broome concert, Pengilly confirmed that Fortune had returned as the band's permanent singer.
 In August 2010, Petrol Records issued Australian radio stations with a one-track promo "Never Tear Us Apart" featuring Ben Harper on vocals, a preview from the upcoming INXS Michael Hutchence tribute album Original Sin.
 On 25 September 2010, the band performed before the 2010 AFL Grand Final.
 On 19 October 2010, it was announced in the Courier Mail that INXS, fronted by J.D.
 Fortune, would tour as part of the A Day on the Green winery concerts in February."

 The band recorded an album in memory of Michael Hutchence titled Original Sin.
 Released in November 2010, the album featured well-known singers from Australia and around the world, including Ben Harper, Patrick Monahan, and Rob Thomas.

-In March 2011, INXS confirmed they would return to the United Kingdom and headlining with support from New Zealand band Shihad for an outdoor event called Southern Sounds on Clapham Common, London on Saturday 11 June.
-The event was an all-Australian, New Zealand and South African celebration lineup, with INXS fronted by J.D.
+In March 2011, INXS confirmed they would return to the UK and headlining with support from New Zealand band Shihad for an outdoor event called Southern Sounds on Clapham Common, London on Saturday 11 June.
+The event was an all-Australian, New Zealand and South African celebration line-up, with INXS fronted by J.D.
 Fortune.
 INXS toured extensively throughout 2011 with singer J.D.
 Fortune to support the album Original Sin.